Julia Ogden

 Recommended with Reservations

-By Nature dry cat food receives the Cat Food Advisor rating, 3 stars.
+By Nature dry product range is made of two recipes which all receive the Cat Food Advisor rating, 3 stars.

 The food is made with natural ingredients and aims to provide a wholesome and nutritious diet for cats.
 The brand emphasizes using high-quality protein sources, such as real meat or fish, as the main ingredient in its formulas.
 The recipes also incorporate a mix of fruits, vegetables, and other beneficial ingredients to support overall feline health.